January 7, 2021

 Look at example CVs

 You may be asked to send your CV or to fill in an application form.
 The covering letter can be included with either.
 If you are including your CV, don’t just attach it without checking it over.
 Look at good examples of CV online.
 When was the last time you updated your skills and current position?
+(Your skills are an area recruiter’s can really help to promote).
 Does the CV template show the employer that you are the perfect candidate for the job?
 The hiring manager will read the CV and covering letter together, so they should work as a team.
 The first look at your application will be a quick scan over by a person or even computer software.
 Just as the 7-second rule applies when you walk into the room for an interview, the same thing applies to your CV and letter.
 But don’t let this put your off – once you know what recruiters are looking for, it’s simple to compile.

 Show off your USPs